Skip to content

 What is The Museum of the Home's charity rating? +

-The Museum of the Home scores 82 out of 100 on CharityCompare (3 stars — Good).
-The Clarity Score V1 sums four pillars from Charity Commission filings: Accountability & Transparency (40 pts), Financial Health (30), Financial Efficiency (20), and Community Support (10).
+The Museum of the Home scores 74 out of 100 on CharityCompare (3 stars — Needs improvement).
+The Clarity Score V1 sums four pillars from UK regulator filings: Accountability & Transparency (40 pts), Financial Health (30), Financial Efficiency (20), and Community Support (10).
+Stars use the same bands as those labels — 90+ is 5★ Exceptional.
+It is not an impact ranking.

-Is The Museum of the Home a legitimate UK charity? +
+Does The Museum of the Home have reviews and complaints? +

-What is The Museum of the Home's Charity Commission registration number? +
+What are The Museum of the Home's overheads? +

 How much income does The Museum of the Home receive? +

-The Museum of the Home reported £6.5m total income in its 2021 accounts, based on Charity Commission filings.
-Five-year trend: growing.
+The Museum of the Home reported £3.3m total income in its 2025 accounts, based on UK regulator filings.
+Five-year trend: declining.

 Are The Museum of the Home's accounts up to date? +